working-as-designed/working-as-designed.github.io/_posts/2025-05-05-helloworld.md

                 force_orphan: true
                 keep_files: false
        ```

+## Conclusion

-9. By now, hopefully you're seeing fun outputs whenever you make new commits to the repo.
+By now, hopefully you're seeing fun outputs whenever you make new commits to the repo.
 Make sure to check your `git status` before pushing, you might need to commit newly auto-generated content.
    - **Important:** I might've missed some steps.
 I spent 12 hours off and on fighting Jekyll to get a successful deployment, I did my best to capture what is relevant in this post.